DT7QR/Bitcoin-Rewards-System-Proposal/README.md

                         6. Governance: Community Control The system empowers peers through decentralized governance:
-   Voting Power: Determined by staking duration and tokens scanned, with weights favoring stakers with a vote cap to prevent corruption.
+   Voting Power: Determined by staking duration and ERC-20/testnet scanned, with weights favoring stakers with a vote cap to prevent corruption.
    Initial Framework: Early stakers define guidelines transitioning to a DAO.
    Transparency: Decisions are logged for auditability.